gotofritz/gotofritz.github.io/content/blog/2025-09-28-using-continue-and-ollama-locally/index.md

 ```

 I found myself still reaching out for Claude if I wanted to do some extreme refactoring.
 But it's still early days, I need to play with it more.

+## Enter GLM4

+Well, that was true until I installed [GLM4](https://ollama.com/library/glm4) from [Zhipu.ai](https://www.zhipuai.cn/en/), a Beijing-based company spun out of Tsinghua University.
+It's the first model I've been able to run on my MacBook Pro with an Apple M1 Max chip which compares favourably to any other paid-for options available.